-There are all sorts of ways to support The Center for Family Justice.
+There are many meaningful ways to support The Center for Family Justice.

-Instead of writing one lump-sum check, many donors prefer to set up a recurring gift each quarter or month, for $5, $10, $25, $100 – or any amount they can afford.
+Instead of writing one lump-sum check, many donors prefer to set up a recurring gift each month for $5, $10, $25, $100 – or any amount they can afford.

-Donate Now to set up your recurring quarterly or monthly donation.
+Donate Now to set up your recurring monthly donation.
 At any time in the future, you can edit your donation.

-Many supporters have given us a big financial boost by sponsoring their own events, staging everything from a dog walking party or tennis party to a cocktail party for 80 or a fancy sit-down dinner.
+Many supporters have given us a big financial boost by sponsoring their own events, staging everything from a dog walking party or fitness party to a cocktail party for 80 or a fancy sit-down dinner.
+Many local stores have done shopping events on our behalf, contributing a portion of the day’s sales to our mission.

-Some hosts have a staff member from The Center attend to talk about the work we do.
+Some hosts have a staff member from CFJ attend to talk about the work we do.

 Friends Asking Friends